yegor256/blog/_drafts/_nice.md

 Any successful business person, including Paul Graham, who deals with hundreds of startups every year, would tell you that in order to achieve something you have to take many steps that will make many people around you _unhappy_.
-You have to fire, to say "No," to punish, to never return phone calls, and rarely trust.
+You have to fire people, say "No" to them, punish them, never return their phone calls, and rarely trust anyone.
 But we're "fundamentally soft-hearted" and simply can't do that every day&mdash;it's too stressful for us.
-However, we also want to be business successfull!
+However, we also want to be successfull in business!
 We don't want to be mathematicians, or composers, or just Java programmers.
 We want to move up in business.
 What do we do?